 We answer your questions on Employers Liability insurance

 Employers liability is an essential insurance policy for a business that depends on staff to function.
-Of course, a variety of businesses fit this description and there are many claims that employees can make against their boss – which is why, it’s important to select the right employers liability coverage for your company and seek the advice and guidance of an expert, such as Rigby Financial.
+Of course, a variety of businesses fit this description and there are many claims that employees can make against their employer – which is why, it’s important to select the right employers liability coverage for your company and seek the advice and guidance of an expert, such as Rigby Financial.

 Our insurance advisors demonstrate strong knowledge in this area and, here, they have put together a list of frequently asked questions about employers liability insurance and what it involves.